 - Substance abuse

-Anxiety disorders have very high morbidity including substance abuse, alcoholism and major depression. in addition, the constant anxiety also increases the risk of adverse cardiac events.
+Anxiety disorders have very high morbidity including substance abuse, alcoholism, and major depression.
+In addition, constant anxiety also increases the risk of adverse cardiac events.
 In others, anxiety impairs the ability to develop social relationships and worsens the quality of life.
-Severe anxiety has also been linked to high rates of suicides.
+Severe anxiety has also been linked to high rates of suicide.